Unique Perspectives, Unique Experiences

 We value the unique perspectives and experiences that international students bring to the graduate programs at the McCoy College of Business.
 If you are an international student interested in completing your master's degree at Texas State University, an AACSB-International accredited institution, please read the information below carefully and apply at your earliest convenience.
 International students are welcome to apply for any of the McCoy graduate programs.

 The application process to the McCoy Graduate Programs is slightly different for international students.
 The six-step application process is the same for all students, both domestic and international, but international students have additional testing requirements (see section below regarding the TOEFL/IELTS requirements).
 There may also be a slightly different requirement regarding your transcripts, depending on where you earned your undergraduate degree.

 Application Deadlines for International Students

-Fall Semester - Priority Deadline
+Fall Admission - Priority Deadline

 The "Priority Deadline" (January 15) allows students who are accepted to one of the McCoy graduate business programs to apply for scholarships and/or fellowships prior to beginning the program in the fall.
 If you meet the Priority Deadline you will then be given instructions on how to apply for scholarships and/or fellowships.
 This application is separate from your application to the program.

-Fall Semester - Regular Deadline
+Fall Admission - Regular Deadline